 The photo above is of a horse before any gymnastic exercises.
 It has poor muscle condition at the neck, the wither and the pelvis.

 Below photo is of the same horse after a few years of gymnastic work and varied exercise.
 The horse is much more balanced and more muscular.
 All this also affects the well-being and balance of the hooves.

 3. THE RIGHT SIZE

 When choosing Flex Boots, measure the hooves after a fresh, balanced trim (see step 1).

 If the hoof size is between two sizes, we recommend choosing a larger size and using a FlexPad.
 If your horse tends to rotate its feet during the step, we do not recommend a very snug boot as they can rotate on the foot and cannot recover during the step.
 A slightly looser boot allows the boot to recover during the step.
 However, rotation of the foot should always be investigated and treated if necessary.

 As Flex Boots are made from a soft material, their upper edge grins if the hoof is not balanced.
-The top edge should follow the hoof wall and will do so if the hoof wall has been trimmed to follow the line of the sole.
+The top edge should follow the hoof wall and will do so if the hoof wall is trimmed to follow the shape of the sole.